 I teach these fundamentals through short technique exercises that focus on one aspect of clarinet playing at a time, and that serve a double purpose: first, they are daily exercises to develop a particular skill; then, they become tools that students learn to apply for problem-solving, to expand their interpretation and expression.

 Weekly listening and score study assignments from my Basic Repertoire List allow students to expand their repertoire and develop their ear and knowledge of diverse styles and performance practices.
-My students implement basic research methods, and use resources they can find within their library, and elsewhere (Chamber Music America, ICA, etc.) to expand their knowledge, to satisfy their curiosity, and to take an active role in avoiding racial and gender inequality in music, for example by taking a woke approach to concert programming.
+My students implement basic research methods, and use resources they can find within their library, and elsewhere (Chamber Music America, ICA, etc.) to expand their knowledge, to satisfy their curiosity, and to take an active role in avoiding racial and gender inequality in music.
 Working with living composers is an extension of this work.
 For me and my students, Equity, Diversity, Inclusion and Belonging is not an ideal on a page, but a way of life, from the way we communicate about music, to the music we perform, to the way in which we bring forth the power of music to our community to make this world a better place to live in.

 At every lesson I give my students a work plan and the tools and strategies to achieve meaningful progress.
 A big part of this is teaching how to practice effectively, with the conviction that the more effective the practice is the better the performance will be.
 I strive to get each student to develop the vision, understanding, and skills necessary to effectively project their own well-defined performance.